Kodkollektivet/documents/meetings/Meetings 2021/board_meeting_2021-02-23.md

 ### New Board Member
 - Meet Daniel

-### Infrastructure
+###
--
 ### CodeHub
-- Results/Impressions of John's presentation
-- Is it worth trying ?

 Only board members attended John's presentation.
 A few joined but left again.

-Should we continue trying to do online codehubs?
-If we find someone who wants to do a codehub we will host a codehub and stream it to youtube.
+If we find someone who wants to do a codehub we will host a codehub and stream it to youtube otherwise we pause codehubs

-### Marketing
--
-### Logistics
--
-### Treasurer + Account management
--
 ### President & Vice
 * Agreement with LinneKaren